Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

 \subsubsection{Inspecting the Agent}

-Even sophisticated agents are known exhibit error-prone behaviors in practice, such as performing the wrong action (EP1, EP3).
-After prototyping agents, developers need to run the agent to validate the agent experience.
+Even sophisticated agents are known exhibit error-prone behaviors in practice, such as performing the wrong action (RE-P1, RE-P3).
+After prototyping agents, the agent prototype needs to be run to validate the agent UX.
+We identified two main Activities in this stage, namely \activityFour{0} and \activityFive{0}.

-\paragraph{\textbf{A4.
-Run the agent prototype}} Our participants described the need to run prototypes in a test environment to \epQuote{get a realistic idea of what our models do}{6} with the prompt.
+\paragraph{\textbf{\activityFour{1}}} Study participants described the need to run prototypes in a test environment to \epQuote{get a realistic idea of what our models do}{6} with a prompt.
 Agents could be assessed through \formativeCode{programmatic testing}, e.g., in benchmarks using online, live environments~\cite{osworld, visualwebarena, androidcontrol}, or offline settings (i.e., a static set of screenshots)~\cite{screenspotSeeclick, androidcontrol}.
-Experienced developers of agents with such evaluations used software tools, e.g., \epQuote{command line instructions}{5}.
-Participants also stressed the importance of \formativeCode{manual testing} (EP1, EP3, EP5) by \epQuote{send[ing the agent] straight to the device}{5} and observing it execute actions.
+Participants experienced in working with agents relied on automated evaluations, e.g., \epQuote{command line instructions}{5}.
+Participants also stressed the importance of \formativeCode{manual testing} (RE-P1, RE-P3, RE-P5) by \epQuote{send[ing the agent] straight to the device}{5} and observing it execute actions.
 For developing agents, both forms of evaluation were used: \epQuote{We start with manual [testing] but now we automate [with] tests...We have checkpoints that validate that if those checkpoints were reached [by the agent] or not}{3}.
+Participants also described the need for \formativeCode{agent controls} such as \epQuote{pause}{1, RE-P7}, \epQuote{interrupt}{1, RE-P2, RE-P4}, \epQuote{cancel}{7, RE-P8}, or \epQuote{continue}{8} commands.